 Table of Contents

-Retail discounting is used to decrease the price of specific products for a set amount of time.
-In some cases retailers offer a store-wide discount to move excess inventory and create space for new collections.
+A discount strategy in retail is used to decrease the price of specific products for a set amount of time.
+In some cases, retailers offer a store-wide discount to move excess inventory and create space for new collections.

 Retailers usually run discounts to attract new customers, increase sales, and clear out old inventory.

 Large retailers have an easier time selling low-priced merchandise in high volumes, but this strategy doesn’t always work for small to mid-sized retail boutiques.

 With discounting in retail, it’s important to keep an eye on your profit margins and break-even point, avoid conditioning customers to wait for a sale, and understand exactly why and when you want to discount products.